sblancov/cookiecutter-phoenix/README.md

 ## Usage

-Just execute:
+Execute:

+    asdf local python latest:3.10

+to use the latest version of python 3.10 and then execute:

     cookiecutter gh:sblancov/cookiecutter-phoenix

-And then you have to change your directory to go into the project directory called as you have picked.
+And then you have to change your directory to go into the project directory called as you have picked when you select the project slug option.

 And you can run a development environment executing:

     make up

+and then go to http://localhost:4000/ to run the phoenix application.

-It uses docker behind the scenes so you need to install it.
-You can stop it executing:
+Behind the scenes, Docker is used, so you need to install it.

+Do not forget to stop it when you leave to work:

     make down

-Take a look in makefile to know what you can do easily.

 Happy coding!